section-engineering-education/engineering-education/content/articles/creating-responsive-line-and-bar-charts-with-semantic-ui-and-react/index.md

 #### Setting up the chart component (Chart.js):

 The chart component will be set up using the react-chartjs-2 dependency we installed above and the coordinate dataset we created earlier.
-A quick overview of react-chartjs-2, before the development of react-chartjs-2, creating graphical illustrations such as line and bar chart was burdensome.
-Therefore, React-chartjs-2 provides line, bar, pie charts, etc., for importation and use.
+React-chartjs-2 provides line, bar, pie charts, etc., for importation and use.

 In this tutorial, we will use line and bar charts.
 To create and set up our chart component, in our `App.js` file, clear the default boilerplate codes and replace them with the code snippet below: